odoo/odoo/doc/python3.rst

 * type-testing is the last and bigger issue as in Python 2 ``long`` is not a subtype of ``int`` (nor the reverse), and ``isinstance(value, (int, long))`` is thus generally necessary to catch all integrals.

-  For that case, Odoo 11 now provides a compatibility module with an :py:data:`~odoo.tools.pycompat.integer_types` definition which can be used for type-testing.

-  It is a tuple of types so when used with ``isinstance`` it can be provided directly or inside an other tuple alongside other types e.g.
-  ``isinstance(value, (BaseModel, integer_types))``.

-  However when used with ``type`` directly (which should be avoided) you should use the ``in`` operator, and if you need other types you need to concatenate ``integer_types`` to an other tuple.

 ``reduce``
 ##########